-Macedonia: HPPs Mavrovo and Lukovo polje, EBRD & WB role and overall energy balances10.
-August 2015. / SEE Energy News
+Macedonia: HPPs Mavrovo and Lukovo polje, EBRD & WB role and overall energy balances, SEE Energy News

 With the support of international financial institutions in the framework of an increase in “energy independence” of the country, the Macedonian government has joined a project to build a series of small hydro power plants, mainly in the west of the country, which it intends to submit in concession to private companies.
 But given the environmental damage and political tensions caused by the project, as well as the modest results in the production of energy, the logic behind the project seems questionable.